Alternate ELPAC Operational Field Test FAQs

 How does the TE use the Directions for Administration (DFA) to interact with the student while administering the Alternate ELPAC?

-The TE reads the test questions to the student from the DFA.
+The TE must use the DFA to administer the test to a student by reading the test questions to the student from the DFA.
 The DFA contains grade-specific directions and scripts for each test question.
-The TE must use the DFA to administer the test to a student.
 The DFA also includes alternative text to describe images for students with visual impairments as well as directions for optional individualization for students who would benefit from the use of manipulatives, objects, or picture cards.
-Note, TEs will need to use the guidance in the DFA to locally score constructed response items.
+Note that TEs will need to use the guidance in the DFA to locally score constructed-response items.

 The operational field test DFAs are available in the Test Operations Management System (secure logon credentials required for access).